 Keeping your pet sheltered means having a warm and dry place for them to stay while they spend time outdoors.
 If your cat or dog is used to spending time outside, make sure they have access to a heated shelter with plenty of insulation.
 Check on them regularly and take care to bring them inside at the first sign of trouble.

-Second, provide plenty of warm bedding.
+Second, provide plenty of warm, dry bedding.
 Invest in good-quality, thick bedding to keep your pet warm and cozy during cold winter days and nights.
-Be sure to regularly check for signs of wear and tear and to wash bedding as needed.
+Be sure to check for signs of wear and tear regularly and to wash bedding as needed.

 2. Don’t shave their fur

 In hot or cold weather, it may be tempting to take dramatic steps and shave your pet’s fur.
 Fur is not your pet’s way of making a fashion statement, but instead plays a valuable role in insulating them from the elements and helping them retain body heat.
 Leave grooming to the professionals.